jona159/e2e_TestRepo/README.md

 # R Client

-* To connect to our Backend with the [openEO R-Client](https://openeo.org/documentation/1.0/r/) please follow these Instructions:
+* In order to connect to our Backend with the [openEO R-Client](https://openeo.org/documentation/1.0/r/) locally, please follow these Instructions:
   1. Execute the command `git clone https://github.com/GeoSoftII2020-21/TestRepo`
   2. Execute the command `docker-compose up`
   3. In __RStudio__ or __RConsole__ execute this [Skript](https://github.com/GeoSoftII2020-21/TestRepo/blob/main/R-Client%20Script.R), which also contains a __Test Suite__